lucaxue/tweety/README.md

     ```
     cp .env.example .env
     ```
-3. Migrate the tables to your database
+3. Generate your app key
     ```
+    php artisan key:generate
+    ```
+4. Migrate the tables to your database
+    ```
     php artisan migrate
     ```
-4. **Optional** - add some dummy data with tinker and model factories.
+5. **Optional** - add some dummy data with tinker and model factories.
     ```
     php artisan tinker
     ```
     ```
     App\Models\Tweet::factory()->count(10)->create()
     ```
-5. Run the app in your local port
+6. Run the app in your local port
     ```
     php artisan serve
     ```